online OCD, Trauma, and Eating Disorder Therapy in california and UTAH — from the comfort of your home

 You can expect a balance of structure and warmth in our work together — I’m direct when needed, but always nonjudgmental.
 I bring humor, insight, and a deep respect for your lived experience.
 I aim to create a space that feels both safe and active, where healing means more than symptom reduction — it means getting your life back.

-• CBT is a well-researched, evidence-based approach often used to treat anxiety, OCD, and trauma-related concerns.
-At its core, CBT helps you understand the connection between your thoughts, feelings, and behaviors.
-When one part of that cycle changes — like learning to challenge unhelpful thoughts or engaging in new behaviors — it can create meaningful shifts in how you feel and act.
+• CBT is a well-researched, evidence-based approach often used to support people struggling with anxiety, OCD, trauma-related concerns, eating disorders, and other patterns that feel hard to change.
+At its core, CBT helps you understand the connection between your thoughts, feelings, body experiences (your “felt sense”), and behaviors.
+When one part of that cycle shifts — such as learning to relate differently to unhelpful thoughts or experimenting with new behaviors — it can lead to meaningful changes in how you feel and respond.

-In therapy, we’ll work together to identify patterns that may be keeping you stuck and build practical tools to help you move forward with clarity and confidence.
+In therapy, we’ll work together to identify the patterns that may be keeping you stuck and build practical, collaborative tools to help you move forward with greater clarity, flexibility, and self-trust.

-• DBT is especially helpful for people who experience intense emotions, frequent conflict in relationships, or difficulty managing distress.
+• DBT (Dialectical Behavior Therapy) is especially helpful for people who experience intense emotions, emotional overwhelm or shutdown, difficulties with tolerating stress, or challenges in relationships and communication.
 It combines acceptance and change strategies to help you build skills in four key areas: emotion regulation, distress tolerance, interpersonal effectiveness, and mindfulness.
-Whether you're feeling overwhelmed or disconnected, DBT offers concrete tools to create more balance and stability in your life.
+Whether you feel emotionally flooded, numb or disconnected, or stuck in patterns that feel hard to shift, DBT offers practical, skills-based tools to create more balance, stability, and self-understanding in daily life.

-DBT is backed by strong evidence for helping people who struggle with intense emotions, impulsive behaviors, or chronic relationship stress.
-It’s been shown to improve emotional stability, reduce distress, and enhance communication and coping skills.
+DBT is strongly supported by research for helping people who struggle with intense emotions, compulsive or impulsive behaviors, self-criticism, and chronic relationship stress.
+It has been shown to improve emotional stability, strengthen coping skills, and support more effective communication and distress management over time.

 • ACT helps you stop fighting difficult thoughts and feelings and start focusing on what truly matters to you.
 Instead of trying to “get rid of” anxiety or intrusive thoughts, ACT teaches you how to make space for discomfort while taking meaningful action in your life.
 Through mindfulness, values work, and skill-building, you'll learn how to shift from avoidance to acceptance — and live with greater flexibility and freedom.